 - Yanfei Kang, Beihang University

 - Feng Li, Central University of Finance and Economics

 - By air: Ordos Ejin Horo Airport

 - Ordos Ejin Horo Airport is located at Ejin Horo of Ordos City, 18 km from the Kangbashi New District.
-Ordos can be connected by China’s domestic flights in most cities.
-See trip.com to plan your trip.
+The Ordos city can be connected by China’s domestic flights in most cities.
+See trip.com plan your trip.